 Introduction

 Emergencies are medical conditions requiring prompt treatment to minimize the likelihood of loss of organ structure or function, and in rare cases, of the patient’s life.
-While, fortunately, urologic emergencies are rare, it is incumbent on providers to recognize the often-subtle clinical presentations of these conditions.
+Although urologic emergencies are rare, it is incumbent on providers to recognize the often-subtle clinical presentations of these conditions.
 After completing this module, students should be confident in their ability to diagnose and formulate a treatment plan for the most common urologic emergency conditions.

-Lower Urinary Tract Obstruction:
+Lower Urinary Tract Obstruction

-Patients with significant urinary retention often have significant discomfort and a palpable bladder (Figure 1).
+Patients with significant urinary retention often have discomfort and may have a palpable bladder (Figure 1).
 Imaging, including bedside ultrasound, can also confirm the presence of a large volume of urine in the bladder.
-Initial treatment consists of decompression of the bladder; typically placement of a urethral (or catheterizable channel) catheter is sufficient although suprapubic catheter placement may be necessary in cases where a urethral catheter is unsuccessful.
-If a catheter cannot be placed to decompress the bladder, a short term intervention includes needle decompression of the bladder to empty some of the retained urine.
+Initial treatment of AUR consists of decompression of the bladder, typically with the placement of a urethral catheter.If a catheter cannot be placed to decompress the bladder, a short-term intervention includes needle decompression of the bladder to empty some of the retained urine.
 This allows additional time to prepare for interventions (example: procedures in the operating room) without imminent threat of bladder rupture.
-Any patient in whom urinary outflow is completely obstructed should be monitored postoperatively for the development of postobstructive diuresis.
-Postobstructive diuresis is diagnosed when the urine output exceeds 200 cc/hour for two consecutive hours, or more than three liters in 24 hours.5 While the incidence of postobstructive diuresis is widely variable, 6 a high index of suspicion for its development must be maintained in the first 24 hours after decompression, as solute loss accompanying the diuresis may be associated with severe electrolyte derangements as well as hypovolemia.
+Additionally, a suprapubic tube can be placed percutaneously under local analgesia.

-Gross Hematuria with Clot Retention:
+Gross Hematuria with Clot Retention

-Gross hematuria is the presence of visible blood in the urine and may develop from renal or urologic pathology.
+Gross hematuria is the presence of visible blood in the urine and may occur from renal or urologic pathology.
 True hematuria (the presence of red blood cells in the urine) should be distinguished from other causes of reddish urine, including myoglobinuria, hemoglobinuria, and drugs (e.g. rifampin) or dietary causes (e.g. beets).
-In children, renal causes of hematuria predominate.7 While true gross hematuria necessitates a prompt evaluation, clot retention, or the inability to urinate owing to the volume of blood clot in the bladder, is a true emergency.
+In children, renal causes of hematuria predominate.7 While true gross hematuria necessitates a prompt evaluation, clot retention, or the inability to urinate owing to the volume of blood clot in the bladder, is a urologic emergency.

 Figure 2: Bladder distension due to clot retention; the heterogeneous nature of the intravesical fluid reflects mixing of clot and urine.

-Ureteral Obstruction:
+Ureteral Obstruction

 Figure 3: Left ureteral stone with associated collecting system dilatation.